Enabling Full Cycle Development: 4 Cloud Native Platform Capabilities

 The traditional outer development loop for software engineers of code merge, code review, build artifact, test execution, and deploy has now evolved.
 A typical modern outer loop now consists of code merge, automated code review, build artifact and container, test execution, deployment, controlled (canary) release, and observation of results.
 If a developer doesn’t have access to self-service configuration of the release then the time taken for this outer loop increases by at least an order of magnitude e.g. 1 minute to deploy an updated canary release routing configuration versus 10 minutes to raise a ticket for a route to be modified via the platform team.

 With the motivations for enabling full cycle development presented, the four capabilities of a cloud native platform defined, and a number of antipatterns highlighted, what is next?
 The answer is designing and building an effective platform to support the teams and workflow.
-For an organisation that is moving to cloud in 2020, this platform is likely to be based on a technology that has fast become the de facto vendor-agnostic computing abstraction: Kubernetes.
+For an organization that is moving to cloud, this platform is likely to be based on a technology that has fast become the de facto vendor-agnostic computing abstraction: Kubernetes.

 To learn more about enabling these shifts at your organisation, click here to download our whitepaper "4 Essential Elements of Kubernetes Platform".
 You can also subscribe below to get these articles and more delivered to your inbox!